We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Tests detect IgM and IgG antibodies that the body produces in response to an infection.
 The IgM antibodies appear early in response to the exposure, while the IgG antibodies appear 4–6 weeks after the infection and can persist for years.

 However, individuals may develop antibodies several weeks after exposure.
-Therefore, those who test before the antibodies develop can get a false-negative result.
+Therefore, those who test before the antibodies develop can get a false negative.

 Early diagnosis and treatment are crucial to help prevent late Lyme disease and its symptoms, including chronic Lyme arthritis and Lyme carditis.

-A person should consult with a doctor if they have a tick bite or believe a tick has bitten them after visiting tick-prone regions.
+A person should speak with a doctor if they have a tick bite or believe it has bitten them after visiting tick-prone regions.

 They should also seek medical help if they experience any signs and symptoms of Lyme disease.
 These